badrelmers/RefrEnv/README.md

 # RefrEnv - *Refr*esh the *Env*ironment
-Reload environment variables inside cmd/bash every time you want environment changes to propagate, so you do not need to restart cmd/bash after setting a new variable with setx or after installing a new app which adds new variables.
+Reload environment variables inside cmd/bash/powershell every time you want environment changes to propagate, so you do not need to restart them after setting a new variable with setx or after installing a new app which adds new variables.

 This is a better alternative to the chocolatey refreshenv for cmd (and works for bash (cygwin) too), which solves a lot of problems like:
  - The Chocolatey **refreshenv** is so **bad** if the variable have some